withspectrum/spectrum/README.md

 If you find a bug on Spectrum and open a PR that fixes it we'll review it as soon as possible to ensure it matches our engineering standards.
 If you want implement a new feature, open an issue first to discuss what it'd look like and to ensure it fits in our roadmap and plans for the app.

 Want to fix a bug or implement an agreed-upon feature?
 Great, jump to the [local setup instructions](#first-time-setup)!

-#### Contributions and discussion guidelines

-All conversations and communities on Spectrum agree to our underlying [code of conduct](https://github.com/withspectrum/code-of-conduct).
-This code of conduct also applies to all conversations that happen within our contributor community here on GitHub.
-We expect discussions in issues and pull requests to stay positive, productive, and respectful.
-Remember: there are real people on the other side of that screen!

 <div align="center">
   <img height="70px" src="public/img/cluster-2.svg" />